-Known Data Limitations and Significance (if any): Changes in commodity prices can impact the relative weight of similar delivery volumes from year to year.
+- Validity: - Changes in commodity prices can impact the relative weight of similar delivery volumes from year to year.
 A price increase will cause the denominator to increase, making the same volume appear cheaper to deliver, all else equal.
 A price decrease will cause the denominator to shrink, making the same volume appear more expensive to deliver, all else equal.